CodeBoy124/htx-cli/README.md

 If you want to see what a project could look like you can checkout the example folder.
 It might give you a better idea what everything does.

+## Expiremental
+### Object operator 'support'
+You can easily access items of an array inside attributes with the following syntax `attribute-name=$array.key`.
+This is unconventional for php and is therefor expiremental to see if it is any good.

 ## contributing
 Feel free to contribute.
 Please be clear what you did and also why.